buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/SVD/lecture_25.md

     * Note the Python syntax for matrix multiplication with `@`, transpose with `T`.
     * Step through the Python example for image compression.
     You are identifying the most important eigenvalues for the image.
-    * If we keep 1 in 100 of the singulare values, then the numbers to be stored are significantly reduced.
+    * If we keep 1 in 100 of the singular values, then the numbers to be stored are significantly reduced.
     * Note the spectrum of eigenvalues.

 * Covariance, PCA, and SVD